 What about people who are not Orthodox?

 It is always a pity when people who claim to be Orthodox make judgements against fellow Christians.
 In the tradition of Orthodoxy, wherever we find beauty and truth, it is of God, and it is our calling, as Orthodox Christians, to rejoice when we see others have at least some portion of the Truth.
-Slamming others for what they do not have, does nothing to further their journey into Orthodoxy, and in fact may delay or sideline their journey towards the fullness of Truth.
+Slamming others for what they believe does nothing to further their journey into Orthodoxy, but in fact may delay or sideline their journey towards the fullness of Apostolic Truth.

 There is the wonderful true story of Saint Silouan the Athonite who was traveling by train with an archimandrite, a zealot who was quick to correct others about the True Faith.
 Coming upon a group of traveling Roman Catholics, Saint Silouan’s traveling companion proceeded to tell them that they must become Orthodox because their faith was without grace.
 The saint asked him if it were indeed a fact that the Roman Catholics believed that Christ was true God, and that He was present in the Eucharist.
 The saint asked was it not true that these Catholics believed in the Trinity, and venerated the Holy Virgin and the relics of the saints.
 The archimandrite answered yes to all the questions.
-Saint Silouan responded that of all humility’s faiths we must know that we have perhaps more, but not to judge those who are not Orthodox.
+Saint Silouan responded that of all humility’s religions, we must know that we have a greater proportion of Truth, but that we must not judge those who are not Orthodox.
 We must rejoice in the knowledge of what they do have.
 The saint told him that we should not be filled with such pride as to think we have the right to judge, correct or teach others.

 This does not mean that we see the Church as divided, or that the Orthodox Church is anything less than the Church Christ founded.
 What it does mean is that we do not allow ourselves to think we have the right to correct or teach anyone.
 We must honor other peoples beliefs and not give in to the prideful stand that we have the right to teach or correct them.
 The truth that is found within Orthodoxy must be shared by living our faith in love, not in judging or correcting others.
 Truth, where ever it is found, is Orthodox Truth.
 If other religions embrace some of these truths that are Orthodox, we must rejoice and give thanks for what they do have.